dineshraju/website/src/pages/notes/highest-order-bit.md

 ### Bits in the real world

-There are two forms that high order bits can take in the real world: *sequence bits* and *outcome bits*
+There are two forms that high order bits can take in the real world: *fungible bits* and *non-fungible bits*

+***Fungible bits*** describe how different events contribute to the size of a winning outcome.
+The value added by each event is qualitatively the same and fungible.
+But there’s a power law distribution where higher-order events dwarf lower-order events in how much they contribute to the size of the win.

+- Warren Buffet has owned 400 to 500 stocks during his life.
+He’s made the majority of his money on 10 of them.
+If you remove just a few of Berkshire’s top investments, its long-term track record [is pretty average](https://collabfund.com/blog/tails-you-win/)
+- Less than 5% of the shows Disney has made account for [over 40% of its international box office revenue](https://www.the-numbers.com/box-office-records/worldwide/all-movies/theatrical-distributors/walt-disney).

-***Sequence bits*** set out the hierarchy of how different events cause a winning outcome.
-Higher-order events need to happen first before lower-order events can happen.
+***Non-fungible bits*** set out the hierarchy of the different events responsible for a winning outcome.
+The contribution of each event is qualitatively different and higher-order events must happen first before lower-order events can happen.

 - If a company runs out of money, it doesn’t matter if there are no office politics.
 If its product doesn’t solve a customer problem, it doesn’t matter if the website is elegantly designed.
 Cashflow and product-market fit are higher-order bits [to company culture](https://pmarcasays.golaun.ch/2014/02/25/high-functioning-business-organizations-are-not-disneyland/) and product polish.
 - If a country has rampant crime and violence from street gangs, it doesn’t matter how its elected leaders  lean politically, they will be voted out.
 Basic citizen safety is a higher-order bit to political ideology.

-***Outcome bits*** express the relative contribution of different events to the size of an outcome.
-Higher-order events dwarf lower-order events in dictating how much a person or company wins.

-- Warren Buffet has owned 400 to 500 stocks during his life.
-He’s made the majority of his money on 10 of them.
-If you remove just a few of Berkshire’s top investments, its long-term track record [is pretty average](https://collabfund.com/blog/tails-you-win/)
-- Less than 5% of the shows Disney has made account for [over 40% of its international box office revenue](https://www.the-numbers.com/box-office-records/worldwide/all-movies/theatrical-distributors/walt-disney).

 The idea here is not just that some events are more important than others to get to a winning outcome.
 The point is that higher-order events so dominate an outcome that lower-order events are irrelevant and can even be a distraction.
 If the highest-order bit isn’t identified and flipped, you can’t make up for it by flipping every other bit.